MessageKit/MessageKit/README.md

 ## Want to contribute?

-Great! :+1: Because we could really use not only your help but the help of the rest of the iOS community.
+Great! :+1: Because we could really use the help of the iOS community.

 See [#1](https://github.com/MessageKit/MessageKit/issues/1) to familiarize yourself with the effort.

+See [#2](https://github.com/MessageKit/MessageKit/issues/2) to discuss v1.

+See [#3](https://github.com/MessageKit/MessageKit/issues/4) we're looking for core contributors.